dotnet/runtime/docs/design/datacontracts/contract-descriptor.md

 endianness.
 (N.B. this is sufficient to discover the target architecture endianness by comparing the value in memory to `0x44_4e_43_43_44_41_43_00` and to `0x00_43_41_44_43_43_4e_44`)

-Flags.
-The following bits are defined:
+The following `flags` bits are defined:

 | Bits 31-3 | Bit 2  | Bit 1   | Bit 0 |
 | --------- | ------ | ------- | ----- |